brentcroft/truffler/README.md

 ## Rewriting History

 Create a new directory and:
-    copy the windows script file **bfg.cmd** into it. copy the bfg jar file into the new directory.
+    copy the windows script file **rewrite-history.cmd** into it. download the bfg jar file into the new directory.

 Modify the script to set the repository directory name (aka project) and the modify the url, from the new directory, to the current directory ".git" directory.